 The program is mandatory for covered employers, but other employers can elect to participate.
 Covered employees can opt out, while self-employed individuals and other employees who aren’t covered may voluntarily opt in.
 The program’s default contribution rate is 5% of pay, but employees may change the rate and may also make lump sum contributions.
 Employers will be responsible for enrolling employees and remitting their salary deferrals, but will not make additional contributions to the program.

-The law is scheduled to go into effect in August 2021, assuming all necessary actions have been carried out before then.
+The laws took effect in August 2021 with a two-year period for implementation, but included a provision to discontinue the program if the state enacted a similar mandate covering most employers otherwise subject to the city program.
 State legislation passed in June 2021 to make the New York Secure Choice Savings Program mandatory may cause the city to stop any efforts to implement its program under the law’s discontinuation clause.

 In 2015, the state enacted the Oregon Retirement Savings Plan, known as OregonSaves, an auto-enrollment payroll-deduction Roth IRA.
 Employers of all sizes must participate unless they offer a qualified retirement plan.
 Employers register or certify their exemption on the OregonSaves website.